Airtable/blocks/docs/api.md

 Returns **[Array][61]&lt;WatchableFieldKey>** the array of keys that were watched

-### QueryResult
+### RecordQueryResult

-#### QueryResult
+#### RecordQueryResult

 **Extends AbstractModelWithAsyncData**

-A QueryResult represents a set of records.
+A RecordQueryResult represents a set of records.
 It's a little bit like a one-off View in Airtable: it contains a bunch of records, filtered to a useful subset of the records in the table.
 Those records can be sorted according to your specification, and they can be colored by a select field or using the color from a view.
 Just like a view, you can either have all the fields in a table available, or you can just ask for the fields that are relevant to you.
-There are two types of QueryResult:
+There are two types of
+QueryResult:

 -   [TableOrViewQueryResult][82] is the most common, and is a query result filtered to all the records in a specific [Table][20] or [View][21].
 You can get one of these with